top of page

 4. Organization

 A person who struggles with organization may have difficulty keeping track of information and resources.
-They may struggle to create systems for storing and retrieving information, leading to missed appointments and deadlines, lost items, and a cluttered environment.
+They may struggle to create systems for storing and retrieving information and objects in their environment, leading to missed appointments and deadlines, lost items, and a cluttered environment.

 5. Problem-Solving

-Problem-solving is the ability to identify, analyze, and resolve problems effectively.
-It involves breaking down complex problems into smaller, manageable parts, evaluating different options, and choosing the best solution.
+Problem-solving is the cognitive ability to identify issues, consider different solutions, and make decisions to resolve challenges effectively.
 Good problem-solving skills help individuals make informed decisions, overcome obstacles, and achieve their goals.

 A person who struggles with problem-solving may have difficulty identifying and analyzing problems.
 They may struggle to break down complex problems into smaller, manageable parts, leading to frustration and a lack of progress toward solutions.